 A devoted educator, Ms. Kim has worked with students from the Cleveland Institute of Music, American Academy of Jordan, Tel Aviv Conservatory of Music, Grand Valley State University, and has been invited to do a Visiting Artist Residency at the University of Hawaii and College of William and Mary.
 In 2016, she served as Tone Judge for the Violin Society of America Competition.

-Currently she serves as faculty for The Juilliard School’s Pre-College Division, The Perlman Music Program, and New York Youth Symphony’s Chamber Music program.
+Ms. Kim serves on the Faculty of The Juilliard School pre college division, The Mannes School of Music, The Perlman Music Program, and New York Youth Symphony’s Chamber Music program.

-As Artistic Director of the Spruce Peak Chamber Music Society in Stowe, VT and Central Chamber Series in NYC which takes place at the beautiful and historic Central Presbyterian Church where Charles Ives served as Music Director, Ms. Kim is committed to connecting with a wider audience through the powerful language of chamber music.
+As Artistic Director of Chamber Music Stowe in Vermont and Central Chamber Series in NYC, Ms. Kim is committed to connecting with a wider audience through the powerful language of chamber music.

 She is forever grateful to her mentors and teachers Ronald Leonard, Toby and Itzhak Perlman, and Joel Krosnick, with whom she studied at The Juilliard School for a Bachelor and Master Degree in Music.
 Ms.Kim performs on a Testore cello made in 1748 and a cello by Samuel Zygmuntowicz.